projectbroadcast-team/generic-partner-example-app/README.md

 * signingKey
 * integrationKey

 With these three things, copy the `config/default.json` to `config/local-development.json` file and fill it in.
-You may also need to change the `baseConnectUrl` and `baseApiUrl` if you're connecting to a non-production environment.
+You may also need to change the `baseConfigurationUrl`, `baseConnectUrl`, and `baseApiUrl` if you're connecting to a non-production environment.

 Once setup and running (`npm start`) you'll be presented with a list of users you can "login" as.
 From there you can kick off a request to connect that user to a project broadcast user.
 Once connected, some API requests will be made to display some data.